canonical/kafka-operator/docs/explanation/e-security.md

 to also provide the community with the patched source code.

 ### GitHub
-All Charmed Apache Kafka and Charmed ZooKeeper artifacts are published and released programmatically using release pipelines implemented via GitHub Actions.
+All Charmed Apache Kafka and Charmed Apache ZooKeeper artifacts are published and released programmatically using release pipelines implemented via GitHub Actions.
 Distributions are published as both GitHub and LaunchPad releases via the [central-uploader repository](https://github.com/canonical/central-uploader), while charms, snaps and rocks are published using the workflows of their respective repositories.